dinopoke/obsidian-vault/Economy Notes.md

 - limiting power
 - proving competitive gates (ELO)
 - survival of the richest - pay to win, pay to rush

+power creep
+new mechanics to bypass the creep - genshin shields bleed